 Città Metropolitana di Torino

-aims to promote equal opportunities for personal and community development in the different parts of the territory and for the entire population of the metropolitan city, so as to make it attractive again for residents and businesses.
+This aims to promote equal opportunities for personal and community development in the different parts of the region and for the entire population of the metropolitan city, so as to make it attractive again for residents and businesses.
 It includes actions aimed at introducing and supporting new forms of social housing and community residence, adapted to the specificities of the different local contexts, which can bring new inhabitants to areas with weak demographics, as well as prevent and recover situations of social exclusion.
-It suggests experimenting with and encouraging dual forms of metropolitan residence to strengthen links between the centre and inland areas.
+It suggests experimenting with and encouraging dual forms of metropolitan residence to strengthen links between the centre and peripheral areas.